What are UTIs?

 • Incontinence issues

-• Overactive bladder symptoms: urgency or frequency passing urine
+• Overactive bladder symptoms: urgency or frequency of passing urine

 • Specialised diets